-What score would you give to the response above What score would you give to t he r espor ise above 1 --- ------ ------- ------- ----- ------ ------ ------ ------- ----- ------- ---

-Please read through FeedbackA (AI 모델의 답변에 대한 평가)

-Your explanation of photosynthesis is decent and uses analogies to make some aspects more relatable to a non-expert, such as a middle school student.
+What a construction of the Aberra and the Construction of the Cons What score would you give to the response above?
+1 ^[1] 2 ^[2] 38 444 569 Please read through FeedbackA (AI 모델의 답변에 대한 평가) Your explanation of photosynthesis is decent and uses analogies to make some aspects more relatable to a non-expert, such as a middle school student.
 However, there are still areas that could be challenging for them.
-The use of the terms 'biochemical reaction', 'chlorophyll', 'chlorophyll', 'chloroplasts', and the chemical formulas for water, carbon dioxide, and glucose could confuse a non-expert, making it harder for them to grasp the overall concept.
+The use of the terms 'biochemical reaction', 'chlorophyll', 'chloroplasts', and the chemical formulas for water, carbon dioxide, and glucose could confuse a non-expert, making it harder for them to grasp the overall concept.
 Instead of diving straight into the complex aspects of photosynthesis, you might have started with a simpler and more relatable analogy.
 Additionally, providing a step-by-step description of the process would have made your explanation more digestible.
 So the overall score is 3.

-Please read through FeedbackB (AI 모델의 답변에 대한 평가)

-The explanation given in this response is generally understandable, but there are several terms and concepts that might be difficult for a middle school student to grasp.
-For instance, terms like 'chlorophyll,' 'chloroplasts,' 'photosynthesis,' 'solar energy,' 'glucose,' and 'oxygen' are used without sufficient contextual explanations.
+Please read through FeedbackB (AI 모델의 답변에 대한 평가) The explanation given in this response is generally understandable, but there are several terms and concepts that might be difficult for a middle school student to grasp.
+For instance, terms like "chlorophayll," 'chloroplasts," 'photosynthesis," 'solar energy," 'glucose," and 'oxygen' are used without sufficient contextual explanations.
 While the main ideas of photosynthesis are conveyed, the language used could potentially be confusing for a non-expert.
 Additionally, the concept of plants using sunlight, water, and carbon dioxide to produce glucose and oxygen is described but lacks concrete, relatable analogies that would have helped simplify the explanation.
 The explanation could be improved by using simpler language and incorporating more accessible examples or metaphors to help illustrate the process.
 So the overall score is 3.

-Which feedback is better?

-- feedbackA is better:+1:[6]

-- feedbackB is better:raised\hands:[7]

-- Tie:handshake:[8]

-- Both are Bad:-1:[9]

-Why did you chose one of the feedback above?
+The final score is 3 out of 5.
+Which feedback is better? feedbackA is better:+1: ^[6] feedbackB is better:raised_hands: ^[7] Tie:handshake: ^[8] Both are Bad:-1: ^[9] Why did you chose one of the feedback above?
 Choose more than one options.

-- The rejected feedback is unrelated to the given score rubric.[0] - The rejected feedback is not relevant with the response.[q] - The rejected feedback is too general and abstract.[w] - The rejected feedback is overly critical.[e] - The rejected feedback is overly optimistic.[t] - The rejected feedback is not consistent with the given score it gave.[a] - None of the above.[8]
+The rejected feedback is unrelated to the given score rubric. ^[0] The rejected feedback is not relevant with the response. ^[q] The rejected feedback is too general and abstract.
+[16] The rejected feedback is overly critical. ^[e] The rejected feedback is overly optimistic. ^[1] ☐ The rejected feedback is not consistent with the given score it gave. ^[a] None of the above ^[e]